wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 ## Problem: You Expect to See Data But They Aren't There

-It's not uncommon that users expect to see data in a chart or an alert but the data aren't there.
+It's not uncommon that users expect to see data in a chart or an alert but the data isn't there.

 **Symptoms**